Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Introduction

-In the latest 50 years, mathematicians have done a lot of works about the issue raised by S. Smale.
-Firstly, R. Adler and R. Palais \cite{AP-1965} discussed some topologically conjugate questions of the automorphisms of $T^n$.
-And then for the topologically conjugate classifications of the Anosov diffeomorphisms on differential manifolds, especially $T^n$, there have been some satisfactory results, see \cite{JF-1970,MA-1974}.
-Secondly, J. Robin~\cite{RJW-1972} studied the topological conjugacy and structural stability for discrete dynamical systems, and then he cooperated with N. Kuiper to investigate the topologically conjugate classifications of the linear endomorphisms on finite linear spaces in their article \cite{KR-1973}.
-More than 20 years later, R. Adler, C. Tresser and P. Worfolk \cite{ATW-1997} studied the topologically conjugate classification of the linear endomorphisms on $T^2$ in detail.
-Thirdly, R. Schult \cite{SR-1977} investigated the topologically conjugate classifications of the linear representations of compact Lie groups, and he proved that the topologically conjugate classification of the linear representations of any compact Lie group is equivalent to their algebraically conjugate classification.
-On the other hand, P. Walters discussed the topologically conjugate questions of the affine transformations of $T^n$ and more general compact abelian groups in \cite{WP-1968,WP-1969}, respectively.
-At the same time, S. Bhattacharya studied the questions of the orbit equivalence and topological conjugacy of the affine actions on compact abelian groups, and proved that the topologically conjugate classifications of the dynamical systems of the translation actions on compact connected abelian groups are equivalent to their algebraically conjugate classifications in his paper \cite{BS-2000}.
-Furthermore, S. Bhattacharya \cite{BS2-2000} also investigated the automorphisms flows on compact connected Lie groups, he described a condition on any compact connected Lie group $G$ under which topological conjugacy of the flows on $G$ induced by two one-parameter subgroups $\phi$ and $\psi$ of ${\rm Aut}(G)$ implies that $\phi$ and $\psi$ are conjugate in ${\rm Aut}(G)$, and this condition has been verified for ${\rm Sp}(n),\,{\rm SO}(2n+1)$ and ${\rm Spin}(2n+1)$.
+For non-minimal dynamical systems, the conclusions of topologically conjugate classifications mainly lie in linear automorphisms of finite dimensional vector spaces, automorphisms of abelian topological groups and affine transformations of tori.
+R. Adler and R. Palais \cite{AP-1965} discussed some topologically conjugate questions of the automorphisms of $T^n$.
+And then for the topologically conjugate classifications of the Anosov diffeomorphisms on differential manifolds, especially $T^n$, there have been some satisfactory results (see \cite{JF-1970,MA-1974}).
+Furthermore, Adler, Tresser and Worfolk \cite{ATW-1997} studied the linear endomorphisms on $T^2$ in detail.
+P. Walters discussed the topologically conjugate questions of the affine transformations of $T^n$ and more general compact abelian groups in \cite{WP-1968,WP-1969}, respectively.
+S. Bhattacharya also studied the questions of the orbit equivalence and topological conjugacy of the affine actions on compact abelian groups \cite{BS-2000}, and the automorphisms flows on compact connected Lie groups \cite{BS2-2000}.
+J. Robin~\cite{RJW-1972} studied the topological conjugacy and structural stability for discrete dynamical systems, and then he cooperated with N. Kuiper to investigate the topologically conjugate classifications of the linear endomorphisms on finite linear spaces in \cite{KR-1973}.
+R. Schult \cite{SR-1977} proved that the topologically conjugate classification of the linear representations of any compact Lie group is equivalent to their algebraically conjugate classification.